gsoft-inc/wl-squide/docs/getting-started/create-host.md

 ## 5. Try the application :rocket:

 Start the application in a development environment using the `dev` script.
 You should see the home page.
 Even if the remote module application is not yet available, the host application will gracefully load.

-## 6. Sample application

-For a functional sample of an host application, have a look at the `@sample/host` application of the `@squide` sandbox on [GitHub](https://github.com/gsoft-inc/wl-squide/tree/main/sample/host).